 While we are building out the rest of this About Us section, we thought we would highlight some interesting things you should know about EYBS:

-Two of EYBS's original founding members are still active with the Chapter today!
-We would not be who we are today without the 64 years of active service from George Shields and Jack Kelly.
+One of EYBS's original founding members is still actively singing with the Chapter!
+We would not be who we are today without the 70+ years of very active service from George Shields.

-Our Musical Director, Pan Hannon, is a 4th generation barbershopper!
+Our Musical Director, Pat Hannon, is a 4th generation barbershopper!

 EYBS has won the right to represent Ontario at the International Chorus Championship 14 times, finishing in the Top 5 seven times!